 2016 will go down in history as the year that shook the political establishment.
 First Brexit, then Trump.
-Better minds are still debating the reasons for these ‘upsets’ against conventional wisdom, but I’ve been thinking about the parallels between winning in politics and winning in new business pitches.
+Better minds are still debating the reasons for these ‘upsets’ against conventional wisdom, but I’ve been thinking about the parallels of politics and pitches.
+How does winning work in each?

 The Brexit vote was brought about by a voluntary referendum born out of a general disaffection, like when a client falls out of love with its agency.
 Most elections however, are mandated just like periodic compulsory pitches are sometimes conducted in the name of corporate compliance.

 The agency world is infamous for wheeling in the best and brightest for the pitch only to have them shrink into the shadows during the ‘first 100 days’.
 Agencies are driven to put on a great show to win hearts and minds – even if the work presented is seldom actually used.

 And their Clients work on the assumption that whatever reality the Agency will face will be based on a flawless and faultless Client process and competence on their side.

 Common sense (and Aprais data from over 16,000 Client-Agency evaluations) suggests otherwise.
 In fact, both parties are usually complicit in this.
 It is merely the collision between client/public expectations and the agency/political salesmanship.

 As we all know, the grand promises proclaimed during the pitch often fall victim to sustainable reality.
 Whether political battles or agency pitches, the ‘seller’ will ultimately be held accountable to the ‘buyer’ for the gaps between perception and reality.
 Between the promises and the delivery.